Rosi2143/EphemerisCalendarImport/README.md

 ## get the calendars
 Calendars for German school holidays are centrally provided by [schulferien.org](https://www.schulferien.org/deutschland/ferien/).

-Just download the calendar for your state and store it.
+Just download the calendar for your state **[from here](https://www.schulferien.org/deutschland/ical/)** and store it.
 You can download as many calendars as you want.

 ## usage
 * put all calendar files into one folder